Nyl000/cadencio/README.md

 ## Description

-Cadencio can be seen as a modula platform to kickstart larger business softwares.
+Cadencio can be seen as a modular platform to kickstart larger business softwares.
 It provide:

 - Users management
 - Roles & Permissions